dmitriy79/bitcoin-31/README.md

-Transaction bypassing the public mempool.
+A transaction bypassing the public mempool.
 Private sending.
+Pool reward: 1.5 BTC.
+Modified Bitcoin-31.0 client.
+To receive the reward, simply build the client, add rawtx to a local pool, and find a block.

 ==========

 ===